Time-Modulated Intelligent Reflecting Surfaces for Integrated Sensing, Communication and Security: A Generative AI Design Framework: GFlowNet-Based TM-IRS Design

 Initially, at the root state, $\mathbf{s}$ is a zero vector, meaning no any TM-IRS parameter has been assigned a value.
-After each action, a specific TM-IRS parameter is assigned one of its discretized values, by setting the corresponding entry in the associated sub-block of $\mathbf{s}$ to 1 while keeping all other entries in that sub-block at 0.
+The action space $\mathcal{A}(s)$ consists of choosing a value for one of the unassigned TM-IRS parameters.
+Therefore, after each action, a specific TM-IRS parameter is assigned one of its discretized values, by setting the corresponding entry in the associated sub-block of $\mathbf{s}$ to 1 while keeping all other entries in that sub-block at 0.
 After a sequence of $3M$ actions, a terminal state is reached where every TM-IRS parameter has been assigned exactly one value, and thus every sub-block in $\mathbf{s}$ contains a single 1.
-At each step, the action space $\mathcal{A}(s)$ consists of choosing a value for one of the unassigned TM-IRS parameters.
 Figure 3 presents a simplified example of TM-IRS parameter selection process using GFlowNets.
 The reward associated with a terminal state is based on the formulated optimization objective in Section \ref{problem}, but modified to suit the GFlowNet framework.
-Specifically, for the case of partially known eavesdropper location, we define the reward as
+Specifically, we define the reward as

-where \( \mathcal{H}(\cdot) \) is the Heaviside step function, i.e., \( \mathcal{H}(x) = 1 \) if \( x \ge 0 \), and \( 0 \) otherwise.
-This formulation encourages the GFlowNet to generate TM-IRS parameter configurations that maximize the legitimate communication user performance only if the phase constraint \( |\arg(V_0)_u| \le \xi_u \) is satisfied for all users and the sensing performance is guaranteed to be above the threshold.
+where $R_{\text{total}}(\Omega) = \sum_{u=1}^{N_u} R_u(\Omega)$, and \( \mathcal{H}(\cdot) \) is the Heaviside step function, i.e., \( \mathcal{H}(x) = 1 \) if \( x \ge 0 \), and \( 0 \) otherwise.
+This formulation encourages the GFlowNet to generate TM-IRS parameter configurations that maximize the legitimate communication user performance only if the phase constraint \( |\arg(V_0)_u| \le \rho_u \) is satisfied for all users and the sensing performance is guaranteed to be above the threshold.
 Infeasible solutions that violate any user’s phase or sensing constraint are assigned zero reward and are thus disincentivized during training. \begin{remark} Although it is common in deep learning to design reward functions as additive combinations of objectives, e.g.,